IanHopkinson/rosetta-rust/README.md

 ## Virtual Environments

 In Rust the idea of a virtual environment, as used in Python, is meaningless.
+Artefacts are compiled using the dependencies requested in `cargo.toml`, there is a cache of "crates" (the Rust name for a binary or library) but they are only used for exact version matches.

 ## Project Layout